 Bill Cosby sued by 9 more women in Nevada for alleged decades-old sexual assaults

-Nine more women are accusing Bill Cosby of sexual assault in a lawsuit that alleges he used what they call his ``enormous power, fame and prestige'' to victimize them.
+LAS VEGAS - Nine more women are accusing Bill Cosby of sexual assault in a lawsuit that alleges he used what they call his "enormous power, fame and prestige" to victimize them.

 A lawsuit filed Wednesday in federal court in Nevada alleges that the women were individually drugged and assaulted between approximately 1979 and 1992 in Las Vegas, Reno and Lake Tahoe homes, dressing rooms and hotels.